Collection-Scripts/.github/profile/README.md

  </p>
 <h1 align="center">Collection Scripts</h1>
 <p align="center">
-Welcome to Collection Scripts.
+Welcome to Collection.
 This is our official github page
 </p>

 <p align="center"> <a href="http://dsc.gg/collection-scripts">» Discord</a>   <a href="http://collection-scripts.com">» Website</a> </p>